 Ever since the 1950s, cars and trucks have been built with either standard or optional climate control systems.
-The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC C15/C1500 Suburban acts like a radiator (it also looks like one) by cooling the refrigerant after it leaves the compressor, and then sends it to the drier and expansion valve.
-You can locate your GMC C15/C1500 Suburban A/C condenser sitting right in front of your radiator, as that is the easiest place to soak up air while your car is driving.
-If your A/C condenser has sprung a leak, then you will likely notice your air conditioning blowing lukewarm air as a result of the lack of refrigerant.
+The air conditioning uses a refrigerant called R134a to fuel a thermal reaction that emits cold air, and the A/C condenser on your GMC C15/C1500 Suburban changes the pressurized refrigerant from an extremely hot temperature to a more neutral temperature before it gets expanded into a gas.
+You will usually find your GMC C15/C1500 Suburban A/C condenser mounted at the front of your vehicle near the radiator, as that is the easiest place to soak up air while your car is driving.
+If your A/C condenser has sprung a leak, then only mild or slightly cool air will blow into your interior because it is losing refrigerant.

 When your GMC requires the best replacement A/C Condenser, there's no need to go somewhere besides the authority, Car Parts Discount.
 At Car Parts Discount, we have live customer service members available with enough expertise to help you purchase the appropriate GMC C15/C1500 Suburban part for your project or repair.
 Bring your C15/C1500 Suburban back to life with the highest quality new or rebuilt parts from the experts at Car Parts Discount.
 All the GMC C15/C1500 Suburban A/C Condenser parts on this page will fit vehicles made in 1974, 1973, 1972, 1971, 1970, 1969, 1968, 1967.
 Choose your year below to refine your search.